ubc-library-rc/rdm/content/01_file_naming.md

 <p style="margin-bottom: 20px"></p>

-Let's improve these file names!
+Let's improve these file names using what we've learned so far!
 Pick a file and rename it to make it more machine-readable.

 What did you change and why?

 <p style="margin-top:20px">